qfl1ck32/TCP-over-UDP/README.md

 # Description

 Client and server scripts that simulate a reliable UDP.

-Uses adaptive timeout and sliding window.
+Uses an adaptive timeout and the sliding-window mechanism.

 # Usage